 Oregon is in love with its cheesemakers.
-They give us magical offerings like Rogue River Blue — a flavorful, blue veined cow’s milk cheese from Rogue Creamery.
-And there’s Siltcoos from Rivers Edge Chévre, a creamy goat cheese adorned with fern fronds.
+They give us magical offerings like Rogue River Oregonzola — a sweet and savory blue-veined cheese from Rogue Creamery.
+And there’s Yaquina Bay Pavé from Rivers Edge Chèvre, a smooth cheese studded with green peppercorns, shaped in a trapezoid — and the creamery’s featured cheese for December 2017.